mcjkurz/qhchina/docs/projects/parallelism-geometry/index.md

 ---
 # Parallelism and Geometry

+Poetic phenomena have geometric substrates.
+This underlying geometry is detectable and measurable as patterns of alignment within a multidimensional semantic space, much as symbolic relationships are measurable on textual surfaces.
+Poetic artistry is thus the discovery and articulation of latent symmetries within our conceptual world.

 ## Publications

 ### The Game of Keys and Queries: Parallelism and Cognitive Geometry in Chinese Regulated Verse